stephenh/stephenh.github.com/drafts/sane-rich-uis.markdown

 The stumbling block is that `currentTab` is just a field--we can't react to its changes unless we manually add code before/after our own setting of the field.

-Rich UI frameworks, Tessell included, solve this by promoting simple fields into "properties", which can watch their current value, and call observers when it is changed.
-The property is essentially the model in traditional MVC.
+Rich UI frameworks, Tessell included, solve this by promoting simple fields into stateful properties, which can watch their current value, and call observers when it is changed.
+The property is the foundation for models in traditional MVC.

 So, let's change `currentTab` to a property: